Jiro Ono

-Jiro Ono (小野 二郎, Ono Jirō) is a retired Japanese sushi chef and owner of Sukiyabashi Jiro, a sushi restaurant in Ginza, Chūō, Tokyo, Japan.
+Jiro Ono (小野 二郎, Ono Jirō) is a Japanese sushi chef and owner of Sukiyabashi Jiro, a sushi restaurant in Ginza, Chūō, Tokyo, Japan.
 Ono is regarded by his contemporaries as one of the greatest living sushi craftsmen and is credited with innovating methods used in modern sushi preparation.

 Early years

 Ono was born in the city of Tenryū (present-day Hamamatsu) in Shizuoka Prefecture, Japan.
 He started working at a local restaurant from the age of seven, before moving to Tokyo to study as an apprentice.
 He became a qualified sushi chef in 1951, and in 1965 opened his own restaurant, Sukiyabashi Jiro (すきやばし次郎), in Ginza, Tokyo.
 (Note: The "Jiro" in the restaurant's name is written differently from "Jiro" in the chef's name.)

 Restaurant

 Ono has served then Japanese Prime Minister Shinzo Abe and United States President Barack Obama at Sukiyabashi Jiro.
 Obama stated, "I was born in Hawaii and ate a lot of sushi, but this was the best sushi I've ever had in my life."